sampsyo/home/_drafts/llvm.md

 * Generating any special machine instructions, as architects often want to do, by hacking the back end.
 * Exploiting [debug info][], so you can connect back to the source line and column corresponding to a point in the IR.

 I hope this gave you enough background to make something awesome.
-Please [get in touch][email] if it helped you---or if something could use improvement.
+Explore, build, and [let me know][email] if this helped!

 [debug info]: http://llvm.org/docs/SourceLevelDebugging.html

----

-*Thanks to the UW architecture and systems groups, who sat through an out-loud of this post and asked many shockingly good questions.*
+*Thanks to the UW architecture and systems groups, who sat through an out-loud version of this post and asked many shockingly good questions.*